 The cheapest option is distilled water.
 Since the wide availability of distilled water, I assume that everyone who is in a position to build a PC has access to this type of water.

 There are cases that people put tap water instead of distilled water and ended up having clogged blocks and radiators.

 Aside from distilled water, there are some special colored additives that can be added to the liquid inside your cooler to make it look awesome.
 This can give a variety of colors depending on your choice.

 Aside from that, pre-mixed solutions or biocide can also be added to your liquid coolant.
 The purpose of this is to prevent bacterial growth and corrosion inside your cooler, particularly in the water blocks.

 It can also prevent the growth of algae, especially to those computers with direct exposure to sunlight.

 How Does Liquid Cooling Work?

-Very briefly, liquid cooling in your PC works very similar to a car engine or modern motorcycle liquid-cooled engine.
+Very briefly, liquid cooling in your PC works very similarly to a car engine or modern motorcycle liquid-cooled engine.
 Its job is to cool the components down which have direct contact with the water blocks.

 This is usually the CPU and in some cases the GPU.
-Since it uses liquid, it can cool down faster by transferring heat more efficiently from the source, to the flowing liquid inside the coolers, up to the radiators.
+Since it uses liquid, it can cool down faster by transferring heat more efficiently from the source to the flowing liquid inside the coolers, up to the radiators.
 The purpose of the fans is to then push the hot air away to keep the radiator cool.